Shivtomar97/LinkedIn-Scraping/README.md

 For this you need a linkedin recruiter mode!

+I have used Selenium, Pandas and Python for this!

 The code will give you everything related to the candidates profile i.e.:

 1. First Name